Club: Wisła Kraków SA | Opening: 1953 | Capacity: 32,804

 Address: l.
 Reymonta 22, 30-059 Kraków

-Ticket for Wisła matches can be bought at the Fan Corner at the stadium.
+Ticket for Wisła matches can be bought online, or in person at the Fan Corner at the stadium.

-Polish citizens need to have a Fan Card (Karta Kibica) to able to buy tickets, which can be obtained at the Fan Corner in just a few minutes.
-Foreigners should be able to buy a ticket with just identification.
+Polish citizens need to have a Fan Card to be able to buy tickets, which can be obtained at the Fan Corner in just a few minutes.
+Foreigners should be able to buy a ticket with just an ID.

 Tickets can also be bought on the gate on the day of the match, though the same Fan Card requirement applies.